PrakashMeenaa/PrakashMeenaa/README.md

 ## 🚀 About Me

-  I am a front-end developer with 6 years of experience.
    I like doing cool things like exploring recent tools in the software industry.
 I have hands-on experience in developing large-scale production-level apps.
 My managers have always appreciated me for writing “efficient code, " taking ownership of other teams' tasks, and introducing new processes that helped achieve faster quality results.

 <ul>
 <li/>I like to use my skills to support my team by automating existing manual processes or introducing new ones.</li>